The Department of History is approved to offer supervision in several geographic, chronological and thematic fields of study.

 Our work deals with a wide range of social groups (women, indigenous people, workers, merchants, entrepreneurs, farmers), sites (institutions, prisons, cities) and themes (social control, violence, moral control).

-Heidi Bohaker, Elspeth Brown, Laurie Bertram, Isabelle Cochelin, Paul Cohen, Donna Gabaccia, Michael Gervers, Rick Halpern, Paula Hastings, Adrienne Hood, Sean Hawkins, Franca Iacovetta, Jüri Kivimäe, Lori Loeb, Mark McGowan, Nakanyike Musisi, Melanie Newton, Ian Radforth, Jim Retallack, Natalie Rothman, Edward Shorter, Alison Smith, Nicholas Terpstra, David Wilson.
+Heidi Bohaker, Elspeth Brown, Laurie Bertram, Isabelle Cochelin, Paul Cohen, Donna Gabaccia, Michael Gervers, Brian Gettler, Rick Halpern, Paula Hastings, Adrienne Hood, Sean Hawkins, Franca Iacovetta, Jüri Kivimäe, Lori Loeb, Mark McGowan, Nakanyike Musisi, Melanie Newton, Ian Radforth, Jim Retallack, Natalie Rothman, Edward Shorter, Alison Smith, Nicholas Terpstra, David Wilson.

 Political history is more than the history of government – it is plural, contested and complex.